danfinelli1/GradeBook/README.md

 ## Deployment

-Gradebook gave me some deployment issues but over not too many.
+Gradebook gave me some heroku deployment issues but overall not too many.
 Simply weirdest bug was a day before this project was due and deployment worked in the AM but not the PM.
 I got it to finally work and I believe it had something to do with old data in the database.
-Data that didn't have the proper attributes causing errors.
+Data that didn't have the proper attributes causing errors?
 Once I destroyed the database and re-migrated it seemed to have been fixed like magic.

 ## Built With